SEEKING, LEARNING AND GROWING WITH OTHERS

 SUNDAY FORUMS at 11:30 a.m. – Learning & Sharing - Our Sunday forums are at 11:30 am, after our 10 am worship and refreshments, one Sunday each month from September through June.
 Watch for notices of upcoming forums.

 BIBLE STUDY – 1st and 3rd Thursdays each month at 7:15 p.m. - We meet in Reception Room with light refreshments.
 Bible Study from 7:30 – 8:30 p.m.
 All are welcome to join us at any time; everyone participates and has something to offer and to learn!
-COMING UP: A new series on the book of THE ACTS OF THE APOSTLES will begin on March 2 and 16.
+COMING UP: Our series on the book of THE ACTS OF THE APOSTLES will continue on September 7 and 21, October 5 and 19.
 Commentaries may be ordered (although not required) by contacting the Rector or parish office.
-NO BIBLE STUDY IN APRIL.
-Bible Study to resume on May 4 and 18.

 FRIDAY MORNING BOOK GROUP- The group meets on most Friday mornings from 10 – 11 a.m. in the Reception Room.
 We alternate between fiction and non-fiction, with something different during Advent (Christmas short stories) and Lent (poetry, music, drama, children’s books, art).